Wear It Indiana

 Indiana Conservation Officers are concerned with the number of people who drown on our waterways each year.
-We lost 59 people in 2014, 42 in 2015 and 14 before June 1, 2016.
+We lost 51 people in 2017 and 53 in 2018.

 Wearing a life jacket could have prevented most, if not all, of these tragedies.

-The highest percentage of victims are above age 20.
+The largest percentage of victims are over the age of 20.
 Lifejackets are for everyone.

 Most drowning victims are referred to as “good swimmers.”
 We encourage everyone to learn to swim, but a life jacket is still the best option to prevent a drowning.